 First I bought Trace with me sight words, which has 100 sight words to trace.
 They trace a word a few times and get to practice writing it too.

-We actually are not studying sight words at all this year, but I thought it would be good to practice writing them.
+We actually are not studying sight words at all, but I thought it would be good to practice writing them.
 He can read them, but can’t yet write them without looking at an example.

-I also bought the “doodle” and “level k” handwriting booklets for $12 from The Good And The Beautiful.
+I also bought the doodle booklets for $12 from The Good And The Beautiful.
 Worth.
 Every.
 Penny!
 100 pages.
 It recommends doing 10 minutes a day so that’s what we do and he does it cheerfully.

 Why we are not doing sight words

-Somehow my son just learned sight words, and I don’t really know how.
+Somehow my son just learned to read sight words, and I don’t really know how.

 I think it was through The 100 Easy Lesson reading book.
 It covered many sight words calling them “funny words”.
 Others he may have just learned through reading and being read to.